-- 125. As requested by Members, the Agency continues to provide leadership in global agenda-setting on energy transformation.
+- 143. As requested by Members, the Agency continues to provide leadership in global agenda-setting on energy transformation.
 Following the accession of Canada in January 2019, IRENA's global family now includes 160 Members and 23 Signatories and States in Accession.
 This ever-increasing global reach is enabling the Agency to draw on a broad and extensive range of country-level knowledge and expertise for the implementation of its mandate in promoting the global energy transformation.
 Participation in, and collaboration with, various global, regional, and national fora is the backbone of this effort.
-IRENA, led by its Director-General, has contributed to a range of global convenings to help shape the global discourse on energy. - 126.
+IRENA, led by its Director-General, has contributed to a range of global convenings to help shape the global discourse on energy. - 144.
 The Director-General has placed a strong emphasis on the centrality of renewable energy for sustainable development and climate action and highlighted how a more action-oriented Agency can support its Members on the ground.
 He outlined these priorities at key forums and forged new partnerships to take them forward, further enhancing the international standing of the Agency.
-The Director-General addressed several major events including the Berlin Energy Transition Dialogue in Germany, the 4th Mission Innovation (MI) and 10th Clean Energy Ministerial (CEM) in Canada, the G20 Ministerial Meeting on Energy Transitions and Global Environment for Sustainable Growth in Japan, the UN High-Level Political Forum on Sustainable Development and was the only representative of International Organisations (together with the World Bank) to address the United Nations Secretary-General's Climate Summit in the United States.
-The Director-General also spoke at national and regional energy-related events including the Africa Renewable Energy Forum in Guinea, the 2nd Belt and Road Forum for International Cooperation in China, the 2019 EU Sustainability Week in Belgium, the 37th ASEAN Ministers on Energy Meeting and Associated Meetings (AMEM) in Thailand, the World Energy Council in the UAE and the Russia Energy Week.
-He also took part in the UN Convention to Combat Desertification (UNCDD) COP in India and the BMWi-IEA: Global Conference on System Integration of Renewable Energy in Germany.
+The Director-General addressed several major events including the Berlin Energy Transition Dialogue in Germany, the 4th Mission Innovation (MI) and 10th Clean Energy Ministerial (CEM) in Canada, the G20 Ministerial Meeting on Energy Transitions and Global Environment for Sustainable Growth in Japan, the UN High-Level Political Forum on Sustainable Development, the PreCOP in Costa Rica, the COP25 in Spain, and he was the only representative of International Organisations (together with the World Bank) to address the United Nations Secretary-General's Climate Summit in New York.
+The Director-General also spoke at national and regional energy-related events including the Africa Renewable Energy Forum in Guinea, the African Investment Summit in South Africa, the 2nd Belt and Road Forum for International Cooperation in China, the 2019 EU Sustainability Week and the European Utility Week in Belgium, the International Renewable Energy Investment Forum in Ukraine, the 37th ASEAN Ministers on Energy Meeting and Associated Meetings (AMEM) in Thailand, the Singapore International Energy Week, the Global Green Growth Week in Korea, the World Energy Council in the UAE and the Russia Energy Week.
+He also took part in the UN Convention to Combat Desertification (UNCCD) COP in India and the BMWi-IEA: Global Conference on System Integration of Renewable Energy in Germany.